IIIF/api/source/api/presentation/3.0/index.md

 ### 4.3.
 Repeatable Properties

-Any of the properties in the API that can be repeated _MUST_ always be given as an array of values, even if there is only a single item in that array.
+Any of the properties in the API that can have multiple values _MUST_ always be given as an array of values, even if there is only a single item in that array.

 ``` json-doc
 {